cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

 ```
 #### Result query path

-The result query path is a public path that stores the result of completed queries.
+The result query path is a private path that stores the result of completed queries.

 ```typescript
 function resultQueryPath(id: Identifier): Path {